thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 * Turn off, or silence your phone
 * Consider a time blocking method like [The Pomodoro Technique](http://pomodorotechnique.com/)

-#### Check for Understanding:
+#### Check Your Understanding:
-Write a summary of the first stage of the learning process.
+Take a moment to practice turning on and off your notifications.

 #### Clarify the _what_ and the _why_
 The second part of setting the stage is clarifying that _what_ and the _why_.The _what_ is your objective, your goal, or whatever you're trying to achieve when you're setting out to learn.
 In our lessons, your instructors will explicitly say what the objectives are.
 But when you're off learning on your own, come up with your own objectives to help you clarify and distill what you hope to achieve at the end of your session.
 Here are some tips to clarify the _what_: